appscode/blog/content/post/kubestash-v2023.12.28/index.md

 3. You can now trigger backup for specific sessions using KubeStash CLI ([#10](https://github.com/kubestash/cli/pull/10)).
 Here is an example:

-    Lets, the applied BackupConfiguration is configured with multiple sessions.
+    Assume that the applied `BackupConfiguration` is configured with multiple sessions.
 Now you want to trigger backup for specific sessions.
-To do so, you have to provide comma seperated sessions name using `sessions` flag.
+To do so, you have to provide comma (,) separated sessions name using `sessions` flag.
     ```bash
    $ kubectl kubestash trigger -n <namespace> <backupconfiguration-name> --sessions=<sessions-name>
     ```

-4. You can now apply the Pod Security Policy profile to `Restricted`.
-This profile is a highly restrictive policy aligned with best practices for hardening Pods.
-Learn more about pod security [HERE](https://kubernetes.io/docs/concepts/security/pod-security-standards/#restricted).
-You can restrict a namespace by the following command:

-   `kubectl label namespace <namespace_name> pod-security.kubernetes.io/enforce=restricted`

-    Use below command to install KubeStash enforcing Pod Security Policy profile to `Restricted`:
-    ```bash
-    helm install kubestash oci://ghcr.io/appscode-charts/kubestash \
-          --version v2023.12.28 \
-          --namespace kubestash --create-namespace \
-          --set-file global.license=<LICENCE_FILE> \
-          --wait --burst-limit=10000 --debug \
-          --set kubestash-operator.operator.securityContext.seccompProfile.type=RuntimeDefault \
-          --set kubestash-operator.rbacproxy.securityContext.seccompProfile.type=RuntimeDefault \
-          --set kubestash-operator.cleaner.securityContext.seccompProfile.type=RuntimeDefault
-    ```

-    To enforce Pod Security Policy profile to `Restricted` in storage initialize/cleanup jobs or in backup/restore jobs, add Pod Security and Container Security to BackupStorage, BackupConfiguration and RestoreSession as below:

-    Pod Security:
-    ```yaml
-    securityContext:
-      runAsUser: 65535
-      runAsNonRoot: true
-      seccompProfile:
-        type: RuntimeDefault
-    ```
-    Container Security:
-    ```yaml
-    securityContext:
-      allowPrivilegeEscalation: false
-      capabilities:
-        drop:
-        - ALL
-    ```

-### Improvements & bug fixes
+### Improvements & Bug Fixes
-- Now you can create multiple `RetentionPolicy` along with one default `RetentionPolicy` in a namespace.
-There can be maximum one default `RetentionPolicy` in each namespace.
+- Fixed a bug that was preventing the creation of multiple Retention Policies when a default one exists in a namespace.
 - Fixed a bug in validation for selector type usage policy.
-- Resolved addon version for MySQL `8.1.0` and `8.2.0`.
+- Fixed a bug that was causing an "addon not found" error for MySQL versions `8.1.0` and `8.2.0`.

 ## What Next?